 among, between "Among" refers to more than two people or things, "between" to only two.
 The conversation was between Frank and Ellen.
 We chose among State Farm, Mutual of Omaha and Fidelity insurance companies.

 amount, number Use "amount" for quantity, "number" for individual items: I was shocked at the amount of chocolate he ate.
 You wouldn't believe the number of people in the express lane who had more than 10 items in their grocery carts.
 Wrong: Please check the amount of apples in the fridge.
 See related fewer, less entry.

-ampersand (&) Use only when part of a company's or department's formal name.
-The UM School of Extended & Lifelong Learning offers many classes.
-The School of Theatre & Dance production runs through April 30.
+ampersand (&) UM Style discourages the use of the ampersand.
+Use only when part of a company's or department's formal name.
+The College of Humanities & Sciences offers many classes.

 annual Don't describe an event as annual until it's being held for at least the second year in a row: The third annual conference of the KAIKs will be in June.
 Wrong: The first annual picnic drew a crowd.